caelum/vraptor-panettone/README.markdown

 # API Levels

-3 - you will probably use this
-2 - Compiling Templates by hand
+3 - you will probably use this, the one you saw so far 2 - Compiling Templates by hand
-1 - Rendering types
+1 - Rendering strings to be compiled

 # CompiledTemplate - middle level API

 # Template API - low level API

 Use the Template Class to instantiate and render the string of a compatible Java method to what you want to render.
 Use this String as you wish.
+You can print and memorize it, for instance.
+Or you can use it to compile it using Java's Compiler API.

 # Why shouldn't I use this other template engine?